 Surely, developing accounting software takes effort as well.
 Besides, a lot of questions might pop up:

 In this article, we’ll answer this and many other questions on accounting & tax management software development.
-Additionally, we’ll talk about what features you might need for your custom accounting software, what are the 3rd-party integration options, and give you tips on how to calculate your potential development expenses as precisely as possible.
+Additionally, we’ll talk about what features you might need for your custom accounting software, what the 3rd-party integration options are, as well as give you tips on how to calculate your potential development expenses as precisely as possible.

 So, if you want to develop an accounting & taxation software, need to find an answer to some of the issues we listed, or simply want to learn more about it — welcome!

 We have 2 different articles on accouting software development.
 One is for accounting companies to manage their clients' bookkeeping as well as their own finance.
 And this one is dedicated to custom accounting software for companies that want to digitize their financial management.
 In case you want to read the first article, you can follow this link.

 Ready-to-use accounting software is quite a popular option on the market.
 It’s normally based on a subscription model: for a fixed price, users get a set of features and a server; the design can be both fixed and is customizable.

 Even though there are multiple software providers, many companies still opt for a custom solution — it’s 100% customizable, unique, and more beneficial in the long term.

 In this section, we’ll talk about use cases when custom software might be a better option, compared to using accounting software from a certain provider.

 However, if you’re quite a small company, it’s not likely that custom accounting software is actually a necessity for you.
 In such a case, we’d recommend taking a look at Quickbooks, Xero, and FreeAgent as ready-to-use alternatives.
 But surely, everything is highly individual and even the smallest companies might need a custom solution.